Get Ready Capitol Region

 - Volunteer with a local organization to help before and after a disaster.

-Get Ready Capitol Region is celebrating one year of emergency preparedness in the Hartford region this month!
-In the past year, residents in the Hartford region have been given plenty of reasons to be aware, plan and prepare.
+In recent years, residents in the Hartford region have been given plenty of reasons to be aware, plan and prepare.
 From natural disasters like Hurricane Sandy and Winter Storm Nemo, to man-made disasters like the terrible school shooting in Newtown, it is clear that unexpected emergencies can and do happen in the region, and it is important that we take steps to prepare ourselves for these events.
 The good news is that more residents in the Hartford area are preparing every day.
-To date almost 1,500 of our emergency preparedness checklists have been downloaded!
+Thousands of our emergency preparedness checklists have been downloaded!
 Have you downloaded yours yet?
 Here are a few essentials:

 Disaster Supply Kit – Make sure you have all of the essentials in one place in case of an emergency.